jaymalve/flickjs/USAGE.md

 **Key points:**

-- `signal(initialValue)` creates a reactive signal
+- `fx(initialValue)` creates a reactive fx
 - `count()` reads the current value
 - `count.set(newValue)` updates the value and triggers UI updates
-- Only the specific DOM nodes that use the signal will update (fine-grained reactivity)
+- Only the specific DOM nodes that use the fx will update (fine-grained reactivity)

 ### Derived Values